The Moffs (band)

-The Moffs were a psychedelic rock band formed in Sydney in 1984.
-They are perhaps best known for their 1985 song Another Day in the Sun, that attracted local and international underground attention.
-Led by Tom Kazas, they incorporated many styles during their five-year career: psychedelic rock, progressive rock, blues rock, early post rock, atmospheric rock, 1960s and 1980s pop, free improvisation, impressionistic lyrics, Greek folk music styles, experimental composition and repetitive minimalist structures.
+The Moffs were an Australian psychedelic rock band formed in Sydney in 1984.
+Their 1985 song "Another Day in the Sun" attracted local and international underground attention.
+Led by Tom Kazas, they incorporated many styles during their five-year career: psychedelic rock, progressive rock, blues rock, early post rock, 1960s and 1980s pop, free improvisation, impressionistic lyrics, Greek folk music styles, experimental composition and repetitive minimalist structures.
 The band's name was invented by misspelling the word 'moths'.

 The early years 1980–1983

 The band was formed by high school friends Tom Kazas and David 'Smiley' Byrnes, who lived in the beachside suburb of Maroubra, Sydney, Australia.
-Absorbing early influence from Led Zeppelin and Pink Floyd, the pair soon enough embraced the punk-new wave zeitgeist of the late 1970s and early 1980s, with bands like The Jam and The Cure.
+Absorbing early influence from Led Zeppelin and Pink Floyd, the pair soon enough embraced the punk-new wave zeitgeist of the late 1970s and early 1980s, with bands like the Jam and the Cure.
 In 1980, Tom had formed a high school band called Antiscan, that played covers from these bands and some of his early original songs.
-During 1982–3, Tom and David were part of the 1960s inspired Mod scene of the inner-city of Sydney, that embraced the sound of the 1960s British Blues Invasion with bands like The Yardbirds.
-However, the pair also took to Jimi Hendrix, The Beatles, and early Pink Floyd.
+During 1982–3, Tom and David were part of the 1960s inspired Mod scene of the inner-city of Sydney, that embraced the sound of the 1960s British Blues Invasion with bands like the Yardbirds.
+The pair also took to Jimi Hendrix, the Beatles, and early Pink Floyd.

 It was in the mod scene that Tom and David met harmonica-playing Nick Potts, whose large record collection included rare 1960s psychedelic music that became influential in shaping the future sound of the band.
 Together with Nick and drummer Andrew Watson, the group played the formative gig in 1984 at The Freakout in the share-house in Darlinghurst Sydney, where future Moffs art director Ben Evison lived.
 This psychedelic-happening house-party gig was where the band met Alan Hislop, of the garage-psyche band The Suicidal Flowers, who was soon invited to join the band.